danielmitterdorfer/perlock/README.md

 # Alternatives

-There are a few alternatives to perlock:
+There are a few alternatives to Perlock:

-* [JDK 7 WatchService API](http://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchService.html): This is the raw API perlock is built on.
+* [JDK 7 WatchService API](http://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchService.html): This is the raw API Perlock is built on.
 * [jpathwatch](http://jpathwatch.sourceforge.net/): It closely resembles the JDK 7 watch service API but requires just JDK 5.
 * [jnotify](http://jnotify.sourceforge.net/): It has quite a simple API but relies on a native library.
 * [Apache Commons VFS](http://commons.apache.org/proper/commons-vfs/): Commons VFS is a file system abstraction and as such heavyweight if all you need is path watching.
 Commons VFS has a DefaultFileMonitor which performs path watching via polling.